5 situations when you may not want your CEO to be your spokesperson

 No matter who goes in front of the microphone on behalf of your company, it is vital for that person to have comprehensive training.
 After all, it’s only your entire reputation on the line.

 Trust the professionals at Axia Public Relations to get your CEO and other key executives properly trained with interview and media relations skills.
-Contact us or download our free e-book Managing Public Relations in a Crisis to learn more.
+Contact us or download our e-book Managing Public Relations in a Crisis to learn more.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.